Q: What forms do herbal products come in?

 The second issue that comes up as to whether standardized herbs are the way to go is that the successful standardization of a few products has been assumed to be possible for all herbs.
 It is true that there have been a handful of standardized herbal products shown to be effective in specific situations.
 For instance, Milk Thistle with standardized silymarin levels has been to shown to be effective in serious liver diseases.
 However, if a person is using Milk Thistle as a liver protectant, the whole seed liquid extract protects the liver just as well as a standardized extract—at a fraction of the cost of a standardized extract.
 In addition, the whole seed extract contains many other innate substances not present in the standardized product that help support the healing of the liver.

 The successful standardization of about a half dozen herbs (Bilberry, Ginkgo, Grape Seed extract, Gugul lipids, Milk Thistle, and Turmeric) is simply not applicable to all herbs.
 Remember that for over 98 percent of herbs, we simply do not know what the active constituents are.
 Key questions that have emerged out of those research projects include: "To which active constituent should an herb be standardized?" and "Does standardizing certain constituents in herbs make them better products?"
+The answers are still inconclusive.

 This chart points out that the more an herb is ground or reduced in size, the more rapidly it will lose its beneficial properties.
 In general, whole herbs tend to retain their medicinal properties or "shelf life" longer than most other forms of herbs.
 This chart also shows that liquid herbal extracts maintain a longer shelf life than other forms of herbs.
 Once the herbs are extracted in a liquid medium, very little evaporation, oxidation, or degradation of the active constituents occurs.